happythenewsad/530ec/notes.md

 3.2.6: vectorize sentences using inter-sentence vocabulary such that index 1 of sentence A is favoried if index 1 of sentance B conatins a synonym

+# how many unique words are there in train?
+#19850

 TODO:
 lemmatization - stemming etc
 BOW but with word2vec synonyms?